-- A. Applicability: The provisions set forth in this section shall apply as follows: - (1) Developed Land Area: Developed land areas of all projects and activities subject to the provisions of TRPA Code Section 60.4, Best Management Practice Requirements, shall
+- A. Applicability: The provisions set forth in this section shall apply as follows: - (1) Developed Land Area: Developed land areas of all projects and activities subject to the provisions of TRPA Code Chapter 25, Best Management Practice Requirements, shall be subject to this Section, except for single family residential uses and other uses TRPA and Washoe County have determined that the revegetation requirements of TRPA Code Chapter 77, Revegetation, to be adequate. - (2) Duplicate Ordinance: If the provisions of this article are in conflict with other ordinances or regulations, the more stringent limitations or requirement shall prevail to the extent of the conflict.
+The provisions of this article may be waived if the proposed landscaping conflicts with the restoration, revegetation, or vegetation view protection requirements of the TRPA Code.

-Signage, Parking and Design Standards and Guidelines CHAPTER SIX - LANDSCAPING

-Page 6B6-1 Page 165 be subject to this Section, except for single family residential uses and other uses TRPA and Washoe County have determined that the revegetation requirements of TRPA Code Section 61.4, Revegetation, to be adequate.